PriceManager Provides Retailers with Actionable Pricing and Competitive Intelligence

 PriceManager is a subscription-based monitoring service company that is helping retailers collect accurate pricing data from competitors, giving them an advantage.

-[TEANECK, 8/14/2018]—PriceManager provides online retailers with a price monitoring software to help them keep up with their competitors.
+[TEANECK, 2018]— PriceManager provides online retailers with a price monitoring software to help them keep up with their competitors.
 This online-based reporting and analytics tool gives them actionable pricing and competitive intelligence.

 How Does It Work?